danielpajak/Nth_Order_Derivative/README.md

 On the left: original data, on the right: sharpened image by second order five-point derivative by axis Z

-I also implemented this alghoritm in Python to show factors and indexes of points used to calculate n-th order derivative from discrete data.
+I also implemented this algorithm in Python to show factors and indexes of points used to calculate n-th order derivative from discrete data.
 This is available here https://github.com/danielpajak/Nth_Derivative_Order_Python

 Both implementations are part of my thesis.